Bremen (state): History

-When the Holy Roman Empire was dissolved in 1806, what had been since 1646 (after earlier privileges of autonomy of 1186) the Free Imperial City of Bremen was not mediatised.
-Rather than being incorporated into the enlarged territory of one of the surrounding monarchies, it was recognised (along with Hamburg) as a sovereign Free Hanseatic City.
+When the Holy Roman Empire was dissolved in 1806, what had been the Free Imperial City of Bremen since 1646 (after earlier privileges of autonomy of 1186) was not mediatised.
+Rather than being incorporated into the enlarged territory of one of the surrounding monarchies, it was recognised (along with Hamburg and Lübeck) as a sovereign Free Hanseatic City.
 Its currency until 1873 was the Bremen thaler.

 In 1811, in an effort to enforce Napoleon's Berlin Decree embargoing Britain, the First French Empire had annexed the city-state.
 But at the Congress of Vienna of 1815, Bremen's emissary, and later burgomaster, Johann Smidt, lobbied successfully to have the city's independence restored as one of the 39 sovereign states within the new German Confederation.

 In 1827, Bremen bought land at the mouth of the Weser from the Kingdom of Hanover, in order to build a new seaport, Bremerhaven.
 This ensured that Bremen remained Germany's main port of embarkation for emigrants to the Americas, and that it developed as an entrepôt for Germany's late developing colonial trade.

 In 1867, the year following Prussia's defeat of Austria and its annexation of Hanover, Bremen joined the North German Confederation.
 In 1871, following victory over the French, this became the German Empire with Bremen as one of the Reich's 26 constituent states.